I Spent 5 Minutes With A Pregnant Rihanna & Here's What I Learned

 On how she’s taking care of her pregnant, pandemic skin

 "Right now, in the winter months, my skin has been having a little dry spell at times, so you get those little flakes, so I’m using the Pre-Show Glow to take that off and then start from scratch.
 It’s a great beauty regimen.
-You start with that, you go to your toner, you go to your moisturizer, and then at night, you can do a Reset.
-Sometimes I even use my Reset in the day, just to keep it uber moisturized."
+You start with that, you go to your toner, you go to your moisturiser, and then at night, you can do a Reset.
+Sometimes I even use my Reset in the day, just to keep it uber-moisturised."

 On feeling the most beautiful she’s ever felt